kiwicarolin/kiwicarolin.github.io/index.md

 ## Key Skills

 ### UX Research
-* Generating user insights on user perception using mixed methods, physiological sensing, and interpreting behavioral data.
+* Generating user insights on perception, cognition and user experience integrating mixed methods, physiological sensing, and interpreting behavioral data.
-* Communicating actionable insights to cross-functional teams (XFN) and guiding development to deliver an engaging user experience.
+* Communicating actionable insights to cross-functional teams and guiding development to deliver engaging user experiences that users enjoy and want to come back to.
-* Effective collaborator and thought leader on strategic decisions and user advocacy.
+* Collaborating effectively and contributing to strategic decisions with a strong focus on user advocacy.

 ### Immersive Technologies
-* Designing experiences to enhance how connected people feel in AR/VR and identifying ways to deepen their social connections.
+* Extensive experience gathering insights in broad areas to improve immersive experiences, such as social presence, visual quality, and body-tracking.
-* Identifying the impact of 3D reconstruction on user perception and how people perceive avatars in VR.
+* In-depth expertise in analysing the impact of lifelike reconstructions and avatar perceptions in immersive settings to improve user experience.
-* Creating impactful applications to radically improve how we interact with new technology.
-* Prototyping ideas, experiences, and scenarios at the intersection of science, design, and development.
+* Prototyping innovative user-centered scenarios and experiences that merge science, design, and development.

  ![Interaction Mode](/assets/videos/GesturesSecondSight.gif)